SimAndrew/jobs-tabs-reactjs/README.md

 ## Jobs Tabs

+### About:
-### About: This project provides a user interface for managing jobs, allowing users to view jobs through a tabbed interface.
-It is built using HTML, CSS, and JavaScript.
+This project provides a user interface for managing jobs, allowing users to view jobs through a tabbed interface.

 You can try here: [jobs-tabs-reactjs.netlify.app](https://jobs-tabs-reactjs.netlify.app)